Dreamshala

 Instead, you should reinvest the profit you have generated through your current stocks into a new or the same stock.

-And to do that, you can choose either of these two following paths.
+To do that, you can choose either of these two following paths.

 • You can reinvest in the same stock to have more units in your portfolio